-I was sitting in the library, trying but failing to write, when I looked up and saw a man walking past my desk.
-Our eyes met, so I smiled at him vaguely and then looked away.
+I was sitting in the library when I looked up and saw a man walking past my desk.
+Our eyes met so I smiled at him vaguely and then looked away.

 I always try to smile when making eye contact with strangers.
 It’s a friendly gesture that takes very little effort on my part.
 The only problem is that people sometimes take it as an invitation to engage me in conversation.